nhooyr/juke/README.md

 	juke

-Check out the rules/settings/controls with
+Check out the settings/controls with

 	juke -help

+And the rules with

+     juke -rules

 **ITS MUCH MUCH MORE FUN WITH FRIENDS, ESPECIALLY IF YOU PLAY AROUND WITH ALL THE SETTINGS!**